-Departing CEO paid $5.2 million 'retention’ bonus by chain where 2,800 residents died
+Departing CEO paid $5.2 million ‘retention’ bonus by chain where 2,800 residents died

 Under Hager’s leadership the more than 300 Genesis nursing homes experienced 14,352 confirmed cases of covid-19 through mid-December, according to reports the company made to Medicare officials.
-The total number of residents who died from the disease was 2,812, as of Dec.
+The total number of residents who died of the disease was 2,812, as of Dec.
 20. Both figures are higher than in comparable nursing home chains.

 Nearly all of the company’s nursing homes reported continuing shortages of personal protective equipment through the months of the pandemic, according to a Washington Post analysis of Medicare data, with the situation easing only toward the end of November — after Hager’s big payout was approved.